Updated: Feb 28, 2025

 • Any limitations of your legal options.

-Parties’ Responsibilities
+Parties’ responsibilities

 Review your contracts closely for just what the payer deems is their responsibility versus yours.
 Watch closely for language that puts the burden of many tasks on you.
 You are both working together for the ultimate well-being of your patients / their subscribers.
 You should share the load.